What is 80:10:10 & Why It’s Only 50% Of The Story

 Omega-3 fatty acids come from fish, krill, algae and flax oil, although nuts and seeds contain some, too.
 Most people in the raw world use fish oil, mostly salmon oil.
 This is fine, but I’d suggest alternating with other fish oils and alternating these each month with plant-based omega-3 sources – both have unique strengths.
 Why miss out?

 80:10:10 is great, but, as you now see, it’s not the whole picture.
 It is, though, the foundation for a really good diet if you just add some extra goodies.
-Variety of meats and minces is essential in all raw diets, and not just to appeal to the appetite of the dog; it’s essential to avoid excesses and deficiencies.
+A variety of meats and minces is essential in all raw diets, and not just to appeal to the appetite of the dog; it’s essential to avoid excesses and deficiencies.
 All in all, 80:10:10 is a convenient foundation for your dog’s diet, but it’s only half the story.